Sponsored Child Scheme

 You can experience the Happy House love by joining our family by sponsoring a child.

-As well as knowing they are financially supporting Mama Sue and her charity in maintaining and developing the work of the Happy House, sponsors have the opportunity to become a very important part of their sponsor child’s life.
+As well as knowing they are financially supporting Papa Dave and his charity in maintaining and developing the work of the Happy House, sponsors have the opportunity to become a very important part of their sponsor child’s life.

 By sending emails, letters, photographs, or postcards, cards for birthdays and Christmas, our sponsor friends open a window on another world for their children and give them a sense of belonging.